AlexLavoie42/Industrial-Evolution/GDD_0.md

 - Main scene = Factory (prepare for scaling to multiple factories)

 - Items
-    - Goods - Can be sold but not bought
+    - Goods - Can be sold in bulk but buying is restricted?
-    - Resources - Can be bought & sold
+    - Resources - Can be bought & sold in bulk
     - Materials - Can't be bought or sold
 - Assemblies
     - Transform Resources into Goods